Why We Love Edouardo Jordan

 What gets you the most excited about your upcoming trip in Morocco?

-North Africa is a new idea for me, because when I think of Africa, it has always been West African, where most likely my family ancestors came from.
+North Africa is a new idea for me, because when I think of Africa, it has always been West Africa, where most likely my family ancestors came from.
 Over the past five or six years, when I opened the doors to my own restaurant, I was able to explore what North Africa looks like and what East Africa looks like, the influences the spice trade, of the Spaniards, French and British on North Africa.
 You have this whole melting pot of history and religion and culture there.
 And that's what I'm looking forward to learning more about.
 I want to experience the culture, the colors we see, the spices we taste.
 When you think about it, the South and Morocco are both so deeply rooted in their food, there’s so much soul to them.
 The African influences in Southern cuisine, the spices and traditions.
 You open your mind to a whole world by just being out and seeing people and appreciating the deep history.

 Explore Upcoming Trips with our Tastemakers